Barcelona transfer news: Malcom seals €45m move to Zenit | Goal.com

 The summer signing of Antoine Griezmann from Atletico Madrid has pushed him further down the Camp Nou pecking order, while Paris Saint-Germain star Neymar continues to be linked with a return to his former club.

-As a result Barca took the decision to let Malcom leave in search of regular first-team football.
+As a result Barca took the decision to let Malcom leave this window in search of regular first-team football.

-The 22-year-old has a €180m release clause in his contract, but Barcelona have made clear that they would be happy to sell the winger should anyone offer more than the €41m fee spent on him last summer.
+The forward has a €180m release clause in his contract, but Barcelona made it clear that they would be happy to sell the winger should anyone offer more than the €41m fee spent on him last summer.

+Premier League side Everton and Bundesliga outfit Borussia Dortmund were also believed to be interest in Malcom but Zenit have won the race for the former Corinthians youngster.

 More to follow...